pradorodriguez/vmssmultiregion/docs/cli-test.md

 ## Testing the Multiregion VMSS resources

 In the following guide you will be installing the IIS service and a basic website in the VMSSs.
-The installation of the website may help validate the proper installation of the VMSS and the networking resources.
+The installation of the website will help validate the redundancy techniques that Azure provides to the applications.

 ## Prerequisites